 My role was to visit when I could, call when I couldn’t, tell her that I loved her—and pay her bills.
 In her last years, the symphony, the theater, and whale watching all took precedence over her electric bill.
 She was afraid I might balk at paying for concert tickets, but she was not embarrassed to ask for help keeping the power on.
 I admired her determination not to allow something as practical as heating her apartment interfere with her enjoyment of the arts, but I would have appreciated a more honest request for financial help.
 She canceled her Medicare Part B insurance some months before the cancer caught up with her.
 She was certain she would not need it.
 She had better uses for one hundred dollars a month.
 Maybe she was right, but my brother and I will be paying the bills for her oncologist and cremation for some time.

 My mother’s decision not to seek conventional medical treatment until her right arm was swollen to three times it’s normal size was not unique.
 In this country, poverty is a significant factor in determining whether a patient will receive medical care, as well as a factor in the quality of that care.
 In their book, How We Do Harm: A Doctor Breaks Ranks about Being Sick in America, Otis Webb Brawley and Paul Goldberg tell the story of a patient at Grady Memorial Hospital in Atlanta who did not seek treatment for her breast cancer until her right breast fell off, what Brawley describes clinically as an automastectomy.
 Doctor Brawley is the chief medical and scientific officer and executive vice president of the American Cancer Society.
 He notes that Grady Hospital sees a couple of these horrific cases per year.
 There are many reasons why a person might not seek treatment.
-Brawley mentions the proximity of Grady hospital to Tuskegee, where doctors performed medical experiments on black men in the 1930s, as an enduring source of skepticism within the african-american community about our health care system.
-It is hard to place my college and university-educated mother in the same category with an under-insured black woman who’s concerns about maintaining her employment and health care coverage for her children, who’s fears about the effects of chemo and radiation therapy, and who’s unease with the medical community, were stronger than her fear of an untreated cancer, yet they had much in common.
+Brawley mentions the proximity of Grady hospital to Tuskegee, where doctors performed medical experiments on black men in the 1930s, as an enduring source of skepticism within the African-American community about our health care system.
+It is hard to place my college and university-educated mother in the same category with an under-insured black woman who’s concerns about maintaining her employment and health care coverage for her children, who’s fears about the effects of chemo and radiation therapy, and who’s unease with the medical community were stronger than her fear of an untreated cancer, yet the two women had much in common.

 My mother’s fears were no less deadly.
 The logistics of living alone and depending on public transportation while receiving chemo and radiation therapies are daunting.
 Her fear of debilitating therapies certainly added to the emotional toll of her cancer.
 A previous bout with a tumor when she was a young woman had ended with the surgical removal of a chunk of muscle from her leg.
 Her feeling that my father had not supported her emotionally through the crisis was a contributing factor in her decision to divorce him.
 I had a moment of insight when I visited her at the nursing home where she spent her last days.
 She spoke with childish delight about all the attention she was receiving from the staff of the facility.
 She had been afraid she would be abandoned without proper care or emotional support when she could no longer care for herself.
 Characteristically, she never mentioned either her disease or her fears to her children.